 Background and Setup

-In this lab, you learn how to model your DynamoDB table to handle your application’s access patterns.
-You also learn some core data modeling strategies to use DynamoDB in a fast, high-performing way.
+In this lab, you will learn how to model your DynamoDB table to handle all of the access patterns in your application.
+The following modules will show you some core data modeling strategies, as well as using the new transactions feature, to use DynamoDB in a fast, performant way.

-In Module 1, you configure your environment and download code that you use during the lab.
+In the steps in this module, you will configure your environment and download the code to follow along during the lab.

 Create an AWS account